From AI Entrepreneur to Plant-Forward Restaurateur, Meet ICE Alum Kiran Narayanan

 Chef and owner of Bangalore’s Mamacoco Hospitality Group, this Plant-Based Culinary Arts graduate is committed to bringing his passion for micro-cuisines and local, vegetarian dining to the masses.

-With the sale of his AI manufacturing company, Unit X, Chef Kiran found himself with the opportunity to launch an entirely new career but lacked a sense of specific direction.
+With the sale of his AI manufacturing company, Unit X, Chef Kiran Narayanan found himself with the opportunity to launch an entirely new career.

 He knew he wanted to focus on bettering the planet, but didn't know where to begin.
 Though Chef Kiran was unsure, his wife Ankita steered him in the obvious direction.

-Looking back on Chef Kiran’s life up to that point, a career in food was always the answer.
+Chef Kiran has always known a deep love for food and flavor.
 As a boy in India, he loved to roast garden vegetables in the residual heat of his mother’s coal-fired oven.
 Every time the family moved — which was frequently due to his father’s job — Chef Kiran’s first order of business was befriending the local "aunties" so he could learn everything he could about how to prepare their local cuisines.

 “There are so many different kinds of sauces and local vegetables that they would prepare, so that's where I started picking things up — I would learn from them,” he says.
 “So by the time I was in high school, my knowledge of Indian cooking was solid.”

-This habit of learning from the matriarchs is something Chef Kiran took with him throughout life.
-An avid traveler, some of his fondest travel memories are of chatting with strangers, which once led to his traipsing to rural Italy to learn how to make pasta from the grandmother of someone he met in a bar in Rome the night before.
+This habit of learning from his matriarchs is something Chef Kiran is carrying through life.
+An avid traveler, one of his fondest travel memories is traipsing to rural Italy to learn how to make pasta from the grandmother of someone he met in Rome the night before.

 “He was bragging about his grandmother's pasta and I was like, ‘I need to learn how to do that, and I need to go see her do it,’" Chef Kiran says.
 "It's amazing what happens when you just ask…and that's how I learned how to make pasta and marinara sauce.”

-As Chef Kiran started focusing on his professional life, his love of food and hospitality looked different — he found himself hosting large backyard parties and learning as much information about chefs, food and recipes as he could.
-The other interest he always held high was his commitment to health: both for himself and the planet.
+As Chef Kiran started focusing on his professional life, his curiosity about food, hospitality and health — both for himself and the planet — steered his direction.
+He found himself hosting large backyard parties and learning as much information about chefs, food and recipes as he could.

-It was the combination of these two things that ultimately led him to ICE’s Plant-Based Culinary Arts program.
+It was the combination of these curiosities that ultimately led him to ICE’s Plant-Based Culinary Arts program.

-Chef Kiran approached this new phase of life with vigor and a clear plan of attack.
-He planned a month in New York to try out eateries and visit culinary schools, all in an effort to start building a basis for the hospitality group he hoped to open in Bangalore.
+Chef Kiran planned a month in New York City to try out eateries and visit culinary schools, including ICE, all in an effort to start building a basis for the hospitality group he hoped to open in Bangalore.

 The strategy was simple: find the best plant-forward culinary program to get vegetarian cooking experience and then open a fully-vegetarian fine dining restaurant.
 If the venture succeeded, it would allow him to expand into casual dining and quick-service establishments, and eventually shift the way people eat at home.